-Overall, 97% of the revised planned audits were complete or awaiting finalisation at the year-end, which is above the target of 90%.
-All outstanding and deferred audits will be considered as early as practicable in 2019/20.
+Overall, 86% of the planned audits were complete or awaiting finalisation at the year-end, which is below the target of 90%.
+The main reason for this was the Covid-19 pandemic lockdown and the urgency of diverting Internal Audit resources towards supporting other areas of work.
+All outstanding and deferred audits will be considered as early as practicable in 2020/21.